dashhive/DashHD.js/README.md

 ## `DashHd`

-This is the top-level export, and these methods are specific for the BIP-44 use case of HD Keys for:
+This is the top-level export, and these methods are specific to the (modern & current) BIP-44 standard for HD Keys for:

-- Wallet
+- Wallet Key
-- Account
+- Account Key
-- XKey (XPrv or XPub)
+- X (Extended) Key (XPrv or XPub)
-- Key (WIF or Address)
+- Address Key (WIF or Address)

 ### Constants